MattyKatos/Eternal-Bot/README.md

    ```
 3. Restart the bot to load the new command
 4. Run `node scripts/deploy-commands.js` to register with Discord
+   - The deploy script fully replaces registered commands with those in `commands/`

 ## Troubleshooting